tmoens/tennis-canada-stats-server/README.md

 various applications.

 #### Notes
-The stats server runs on a port set in the configuration.
+The stats server runs on a port that is set in the configuration.
 Traffic from the Stats Client directed to this API is redirected to the appropriate port in the Webserver (apache) configuration.

 For details on all the client applications supported by this server, see the Tennis Canada Stats Client repo.